-A Keto diet should be friendly to your digestive system
+A Keto diet has to be friendly to your digestive system

 What is a keto diet? – Key points to understand

 - The keto diet is a low-carb, high-fat diet.
-It lowers blood sugar and insulin levels and shifts the body’s metabolism away from carbs and towards fat and ketones.
+It lowers blood sugar and insulin level and can shift the body’s metabolism away from carbs and towards fat and ketones.

-- It involves drastically reducing carbohydrate intake and replacing it with fat.
-This reduction in carbs puts your body into a metabolic state called ketosis.
+- It helps in drastic reduce of carbohydrate intake by replacing it with good quality fat.
+This reduction in carbs intake puts your body into a metabolic state called ketosis.

-- Ketogenic diets can cause massive reductions in blood sugar and insulin levels.
-This effect, along with the increased ketones, has numerous health benefits
+- Ketogenic diets can cause huge reductions in blood sugar and insulin levels.
+This reaction, along with the increased ketones, has numerous health benefits to enjoy.

-A ketogenic diet (or keto) is predominantly made up of high-fat foods – including butter, oils, and cheese – and very low-carb vegetables.
-This forces the body to burn fat for fuel, rather than glucose.
+A ketogenic diet (or keto) is predominantly made up of high-fat foods including butter, oils, and cheese as well as very low-carb vegetables in diet plan.
+This diet forces the body to burn fat for fuel rather than using glucose as energy source.

 Keto in the context of dairy